 What About COVID-19?

 The simple answer is that this virus (even though it created a pandemic) is not considered to be an occupational illness, although you can get infected at your workplace (no matter what profession you have).
 However, if it’s proven that the employee was exposed to a high risk of getting the virus because of the peculiarity of their job, then the COVID-19 can be considered as an occupational illness, so the worker can get compensation.

 Healthcare workers can prove the necessary peculiarity, as they are in contact with infected patients every day, all day.

 Policy That Responds to Qualifying Occupation Illnesses and Diseases

 While the Coronavirus has a short gestation period, other occupational illnesses and diseases have long “gestation” periods.
 The employee may be exposed to harmful conditions for years before they develop the illness.
 It’s possible that the employee is not even aware that they have the disease; they learn about it years after their exposure in the risky environment ends.
 The workers’ compensation policy states that the policy in effect at the employee’s last exposure reacts to the illness — even if the employee is working for another employer or got retired at the time the disease manifested.

 The COVID-19 Isn’t Special

-Although we’re all in fear of the virus, it is not considered as an occupational illness even though you can get it at work.
+Although we’re all in fear of the virus, it is not considered an occupational illness even though you can get it at work.
 To be an occupational illness it should have something peculiar about your work and workplace that is increasing the risk of infection.